Posted February 21, 2018

 - Sources (flow vs firewall vs Active Directory (AD) vs Open-Source vs Internal vs External Partner, etc.)

-- Information Type (malware report vs. intel report vs. indicator vs. sighting, etc.)
+- Information Type (Malware: Software that is intended to damage or disable computers and computer systems. report vs. intel report vs. indicator vs. sighting, etc.)

 - Data Provided (detailed vs. abstract vs. fine-grained)

 Below is a small snippet of a STIX2 malware report highlighting the problem faced when attempting to determine what fields/data is relevant in a malware report:

 A few machine learning techniques to consider in determining data relevance are described below:

 - Generally, this refers to the identification of data categories that are known bad or the opposite based on a training set of data.